facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 Regardless of what industry you work in and what product you write about, one of the main goals of a tech writer is to make complexity (of a product, process, etc.) less complex.

-However, we believe that simplifying complexity is a necessary step toward achieving a greater goal, perhaps **the** goal of technical writers, which is to help other colleagues, the users of a product, or anyone who might benefit from documentation.
+We believe that simplifying complexity is a necessary step toward achieving a greater goal, perhaps **the** goal of technical writers, which is to help other colleagues, the users of a product, or anyone who might benefit from documentation.
 The primary goal of our work should always be to relieve people of the difficulty and frustration that comes from a lack of knowledge sharing.
 We like to think that the technical writer's work, in its own way, is altruistic work.

 We talked about _knowledge_ above because, if we wanted to summarize our work, we could say that our mission is to capture the knowledge of said products or processes and make it available to colleagues or to external users (e.g. partners or customers).
 In fact, this knowledge is often scattered within the company and often relies on oral tradition.
 This creates disaffection among a company's employees, among its partners, and among its customers.